mscc07/mscc/README.md

 ![running the application](https://github.com/user-attachments/assets/9a37669c-4eb3-4067-a080-f1886e5dddac)

 ### B) Non-Interactive Mode
-You can also run the application using the job submission script.
+You can also run the application using a job submission script.
-- Create a file named _job.sh_ with the following content:
+- Create a file named `_job.sh_` with the following content:
-This is a script used to submit a job to a computing cluster.
-It automates the job setup, runs your application, and handles input/output.
+This script is used to submit a job to a computing cluster.
+It automates the setup process, executes your application, and manages input/output efficiently.

 ```bash
 #!/bin/bash